astronomer/docs/astro/ci-cd.md

 :::info

-The image tag for the pre-build, `custom-<astro-runtime-image>`, must exactly match the image tag in the FROM line of `Dockerfile`.
+The image tag for the image built with Dockerfile.build, `custom-<astro-runtime-image>`, must exactly match the image tag in the FROM line of `Dockerfile`.

 :::